 Hierarchical diffusion is one of six ways cultures can spread around the world (what we call ‘types of cultural diffusion’).
 What makes hierarchical diffusion unique is that it involves the spread of culture starting from the most powerful and influential people within the culture.

-Once the influential people embrace a certain culture, the rest of the culture are more likely to follow.
+Once the influential people embrace a certain culture, the rest of the culture are more likely to follow, although there is likely an element of cultural lag as the changes catch-on.

 It can occur both within a culture (such as the spread of a trend within the United States) as well as between different cultures (such as spreading elements of US culture to Asia).